OpenPodcar/OpenPodcar/README.md

 ### 4. Simlink for USB COM Ports

-Here, the goal is to create persistent USB serial device names (aka SIMLINK) for the Arduino and the Pololu.
+Here, the goal is to create persistent USB serial device names (aka Simlink) for the Arduino and the Pololu.

-- In terminal: `sudo nano /etc/udev/rules.d/99-tty.rules`
+- In a terminal, type: `sudo nano /etc/udev/rules.d/99-tty.rules`
-- Connect the Arduino and the pololu via USB to your laptop, then type in the terminal:
+- Connect the Arduino and the pololu USB cables to the linux laptop using a USB hub, then type in the terminal:
 ```
 sudo lsusb -v | grep 'idVendor\|idProduct\|iSerial'
 ```
 - The above command displays the idVendor and idProduct for all the serial devices connected to your laptop and needs to be reported in the Simlink.
-- For example, for the OpenPodcar copy the following lines in `99-tty.rules` file:
+- Copy the following lines in `99-tty.rules` file:
 ```
 #Arduino com-port rules
 SUBSYSTEM=="tty", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="0043", SYMLINK+="ttyArduino", GROUP="dialout", MODE="0666"